mpicbg-scicomp/tissue_miner/quickstart_tutorial/other_os/tutorials/cell_packing.md

 ### 1. Make a video of color-coded cell neighbor number plotted on the tissue

 We want to colour code the movie by cell neighbor number.
 The `tm sm make_db` command will first build a database from the segmented data (or return "Nothing to be done" if the database is already present).
 The next command on the right will run the cell neighbor number analysis and make the video we want.
-It outputs the data in the output_analysis folder within the same movie directory.
+It takes the current movie directory `.` as an input and it outputs the results in the `output_analysis` folder within the same movie directory.

 * Copy-paste the following commands in the terminal: